Mud is magic. Mud is fun. Mud can also be quarrelsome.

 Join Us in the Mud!

 I could go on for years with suggestions and ideas, but these are some of the most basic helpful suggestions I have found from my own work with earth plasters.
 Before I finish off, I have to mention two fabulous ideas I have come across:

 Earth Plaster on Drywall

-If you use wheat paste in your finish plaster mix, you can put it right on drywall.
+If you use wheatpaste in your finished plaster mix, you can put it right on drywall.
 It's quick, easy, and beautiful.
 Just be sure to use a gypsum-based (non-synthetic, non-asbestos) joint compound.
-I had to scrape our test patches off drywall and it was tough.
-If you want it even tougher, paint the drywall first with a mix of 10 parts hydrated or homemade wheat paste, 1 part fine sand and 1 part clay.
+I had to scrape our test patches off the drywall and it was tough.
+If you want it even tougher, paint the drywall first with a mix of 10 parts hydrated or homemade wheat paste, 1 part fine sand, and 1 part clay.
 Let it dry and don't wet it down before you plaster it.
 I've sunk 16 penny nails into drywall finished this way without splitting, chipping or other damage.
 It surprised even me!
 Thanks to Cedar Rose for the adhesion coat recipe.